Gayfield Park: History

 Arbroath F.C. was formed in 1878 and played at Woodville Park and Hospitalfield before acquiring a former rubbish tip on the seafront to build Gayfield.
 The new ground was opened in 1880, with the first match being a Scottish Cup tie against Rob Roy.
-The original site was very cramped, with no room for spectators on the Dundee Road side; when Rangers lost to Arbroath in the Scottish Cup they protested that the pitch was too small, saying they had been "beaten on a back green", and won the replayed tie.
+The original site was very cramped, with no room for spectators on the Dundee Road side; when Rangers lost to Arbroath in the Scottish Cup they complained that the pitch wasn't playable due to its size, saying they had been "beaten on a back green", and won the rematch.
 In September 1885, Arbroath played Bon Accord in the Scottish Cup at Gayfield and won 36–0, which remains a British record score for a senior football match.

 Arbroath joined the Scottish Football League in 1921, with the first League match at Gayfield being against Johnstone.
 The club's plans to construct a "Greater Gayfield" led to the pitch being moved 60 yards, so that the original halfway line became the goal line and a stand could be constructed along Dundee Road.
 The new ground was opened on 29 August 1925 against East Fife.
 Gayfield's record attendance of 13,510 was set against Rangers in February 1952.
 Floodlights were first installed in 1955.
 The main stand had to be rebuilt following a fire in 1958.
 This stand was replaced in 2002 by the present main stand, which was extended in 2010.

 Upgrades to the stadium exterior (main front wall, club shop, turnstiles and main entrance) were carried out in 2022, replacing structures which had been largely unchanged since 1925.